Segestria florentina

-Segestria florentina is the biggest European segestriid spider.
+Segestria florentina is the largest European segestriid spider.
 Some vernacular names are green-fanged tube web spider and cellar spider, although the latter is not exclusive to this species.

 Description

 Females can reach a body length of 22 mm, males up to 15 mm.
 This species is much darker than others of the same genus.
 While subadult spiders have a greyish opisthosoma with a marking similar to Segestria senoculata, adults are of a uniform black, sometimes with a green iridescent shine, especially on the chelicerae, which reflect with a striking green.
 The sexes are similar.
 Adults occur from June to November.

 Habits

 They spin a tubular web, often in cracks of buildings.
 Six or more silken lines radiate from it, and the spider waits in the entrance, touching the lines with the frontal six legs.
 Prey triggering these lines get caught, and the spider immediately retreats again to eat it.
 However, in some cases the spider will kill and begin to consume its prey in the opening of the tube, but will retreat further if disturbed.
 They hunt nocturnal insects such as moths and cockroaches.
 Bees and wasps are always bitten at the head end, so the sting will face away from the spider.

 The female lays her eggs inside the tube web.
 Sometimes she will die after the spiderlings have hatched, and they will eat their mother.
 The spider can be lured to the entrance by gently touching the triplines with a stick in the evening or at night.